 “I was driving down Honore toward the park and a bike cop came right out and blocked my car.
 He pulled me over for not wearing a seatbelt.
 I didn’t get a ticket, just a warning, but those bike cops, they’re on it,” Valentin said.

-Earlier this month, three teenagers from Naperville and a Chicago teen who’d bummed a cigarette from the visitors all received tickets from bike cops for smoking cigarettes in the park at 1425 N. Damen Ave.
+Earlier this month, three teenagers from Naperville and a Chicago teen who’d bummed a cigarette from the visitors all received tickets from bike copsin the park at 1425 N. Damen Ave. for smoking cigarettes